The Regional Development Australia Fitzroy and Central West Committee is comprised of local leaders from across Central Queensland.

 Cr.
 Neville Ferrier

 Neville is the Mayor of Banana Shire Council.
-At 19 Neville purchased his first truck, he owned and operated a transport business in the Central Queensland region for over 30 years.
-Neville was first elected to Banana Shire Council in 2004, and was re-elected in 2008 and 2012.
-In the 2016 election he was successfully elected as Mayor.
-Neville represents Banana Shire Council on many community committees and associations, as well as being an active member on a large number of local community organisations.
+Nev owned and operated a transport business in the Central Queensland region for over 30 years.
+He was first elected to Banana Shire Council in 2004, and was re-elected in 2008 and 2012.
+In the 2016 election Nev became Mayor.
+Nev represents Banana Shire Council on many community committees and associations, as well as being an active member on a large number of local community organisations.

 Cr.
 Andrew Martin